hashicorp/terraform/website/source/docs/providers/circonus/r/check.html.markdown

 * `version` - (Optional) The HTTP version to use.
 Defaults to `1.1`.

 ### `postgresql` Check Type Attributes

+The `postgresql` check requires the `target` top-level attribute to be set.

 * `dsn` - (Required) The [PostgreSQL DSN/connect
   string](https://www.postgresql.org/docs/current/static/libpq-connect.html) to